 Rather than dip into your savings, you search for an alternative way to pay.

 Enter personal loans and credit cards.
 Which option is the best fit for your financial situation?
 We've put together a list that can help you compare these options.

-A personal loan is money lent to an individual, typically with a fixed interest rate, in which you get a specific lump sum of money up front, then pay it back in equal payments over an agreed-upon term.
+A personal loan, like one from Marcus, is money lent to an individual, typically with a fixed interest rate, in which you get a specific lump sum of money up front, then pay it back in equal payments over an agreed-upon term.

 Most personal loans are unsecured, meaning they don’t require you to secure the loan with your possessions.
 Personal loans are usually general-purpose loans that can be used to pay for a variety of expenses, such as a big vacation or a wedding.
 They can also be used to consolidate debt.